-Of the major water providers discussed in this report, there were no health or monitoring violations since 1998.
+Of the major water providers discussed in this report, there have been no health or monitoring violations since 1998.

-4.4.2 - DROUGHT PREPAREDNESS AND SUSTAINABILITY
+4.4.2 - Drought Preparedness and Sustainability

 Significant droughts affecting Alameda County water consumers occurred from 1976-1977, 1988-1991, and most recently 2011-2019 (National Integrated Drought Information System, 2020).
 In most drought years, the drought ranges from categories D-0(abnormally dry) to D-2(severe drought).
 In 2014-2017, however, the drought reached a category D-4.
 To prepare for droughts, agencies store water during wet years, acquire supplemental drought supplies, and conduct planning efforts.